Industry Standards

 Police Officer First Class / Senior Officer

 Some departments use intermediate distinctions within the patrol officer rank.
-Police Officer First Class, Senior Police Officer, or Master Police Officer designations recognize experience and expertise while maintaining officers in patrol roles.
+Police Officer First Class, Senior Police Officer, or Master Police Officer designations recognize experience and expertise while keeping officers in patrol roles.
 These positions typically come with modest pay increases and may include mentoring responsibilities for newer officers.

 Badge Insignia: These positions may add small modifications to the standard officer badge, such as a single stripe or rocker bar beneath the badge, but variations are department-specific.